 Helping refugees in jordan (HRJ) - Amman, Jordan

-Catherine Ashcroft is the director of HRJ & Mobilization Specialist for Mercy Corps International.
-She has been living in the Middle East with her family for the better part of the last 10 years.
-In 2012, she started collecting discarded items from friends and families and bringing them to communities with large refugee populations.
+In 2012, when the refugee crisis began, Catherine Ashcroft, Director of HRJ, started collecting discarded items from friends and families and bringing them to communities with large refugee populations.
 Quickly, her two car garage became a massive sorting center, housing donations and items purchased in bulk for distribution.
 What began as a minor volunteer effort has blossomed into a charity, HRJ, that helps thousands of people.
-The Syria Fund works with HRJ to address emergency needs by providing critically-needed items like food packages, warm blankets, hygiene items, medical equipment and more.
+The Syria Fund partners closely with HRJ through our education and humanitarian aid programming.

-SOUth azraq women's association (SAWA) - Azraq, jordan
+SOUth azraq women's association (SAWA) / Nashmiat al-badiya - Azraq, jordan

 MIDDLE EAST CHILDREN'S INSTITUTE (MECI) - AMMAN, JORDAN